floragunncom/search-guard-docs/kerberos.md

 If set to true, Search Guard will send a response with status code 401 and a `WWW-Authenticate` header set to `Negotiate`.
 This will tell the client (browser) to resend the request with the `Authorization` header set.
 If set to false, Search Guard cannot extract the credentials from the request, and authentication will fail.
 Setting `challenging` to false thus only makes sense if the Kerberos credentials are sent in the inital request.

 As the name implies, setting `krb_debug` to true will output a lot of Kerberos specific debugging messages will be outputted to standard out.
 Use this if you encounter any problems with your Kerberos integration.

-The `acceptor_principal` defines the acceptor/server principal name Search Guard uses.
-This must be present in the keytab file configured in `elasticsearch.yml`.

 If you set `strip_realm_from_principal` to true, Search Guard will strip the realm from the user name.